 Ideal candidates are 30 to 60 years old with early to moderate volume loss, fine lines and mild textural change.
 Not suitable for patients with active herpes simplex outbreaks, autoimmune conditions on immunosuppressive therapy, current isotretinoin use, pregnancy or breastfeeding, blood dyscrasias or known allergy to lidocaine.

-How long does NaturaGel PRP last?
+How long does Salient NaturaGel PRP last?

 The HA carrier lasts 6 to 9 months.
 The biostimulatory effect on collagen typically lasts 12 to 18 months.
 Most patients return for maintenance every 9 to 12 months.

-Is NaturaGel safer than regular filler?
+Is Salient NaturaGel safer than regular filler?

 The vascular occlusion risk is lower than dense cross-linked filler because the HA fraction is softer and the cannula technique reduces sharp-needle intravascular events.
 However all injectables carry risk and must be performed by a trained injector with hyaluronidase on hand.

-Can I combine NaturaGel with Botox?
+Can I combine Salient NaturaGel with Botox?

 Yes.
-We commonly schedule Botox 2 weeks before NaturaGel so the muscle relaxation is established before the regenerative phase begins.
+We commonly schedule Botox 2 weeks before Salient NaturaGel so the muscle relaxation is established before the regenerative phase begins.

-Will NaturaGel fix dark under-eye circles?
+Will Salient NaturaGel fix dark under-eye circles?

 It improves shadowing caused by volume loss and dermal thinning.
 It does not bleach true pigmentation.
-For pigment we layer with Aerolase Neo Elite.
+For pigment we layer with Aerolase NeoElit.

 How painful is the treatment?